-You don't have to head off abroad to capture dramatic landscapes - here are a selection of the best places to photograph in the UK
+You don't have to head abroad to capture dramatic landscapes – here is a selection of the best places to photograph landscapes in the UK

+Packed with great mountain climbs, idyllic river walks, lakeside rambles and coastal hikes, landscapes don't come much more inspiring for photographers than Snowdonia National Park.
 Try locations such as Capel Curig, Ogwen, Llyn Gwynant and Tall-y-Llyn for dramatic mountains mirrored in fantastically calm lakes and beautiful misty valleys.
-Snowdonia’s luminous greens and purples capture the best of dramatic landscape and moody weather.
-Tall-y-Llyn is great for bluebells and in rusty red colouring in autumn.
+Snowdonia’s luminous greens and purples capture the best of dramatic landscape and moody weather, while Tall-y-Llyn is great for bluebells and in rusty red colouring in autumn.

 Best for: marvels of nature

 The Jurassic Coast’s dramatic bays and cliffs are as famous as the fossils that give it World Heritage Site status.
 Some of the best places for photographs are Burton Bradstock – sunny days are best to capture the golden hue of the cliffs, the chalk sea stacks of Old Harry Rocks and the famous arch of Durdle Door.
 Chesil Beach and the Fleet are also very scenic, especially if photographed from the top of Abbotsbury Hill.

 Best for: looming cliffs and sandy coves with crystal-clear seas.

 Snowscapes in winter, brassy tones in autumn and crisp blue skies in spring and summer, the Lake District is a strikingly beautiful all year round.
 Striding Edge on Helvellyn in the winter is good for photos in the snow.
 Blea Tarn, Friars Crag, Ullswater and Haweswater are all good locations to make the most of the areas lakes.
 Also try Catbells for views and Castlerigg Stone Circle near Keswick.